redhat-developer/mapt/docs/azure/rhel.md

       --project-name string   project name to identify the instance of the stack
 ```

-It will crete a windows desktop instance and will give as result several files located at path defined by `--conn-details-output`:
+It will crete a RHEL instance and will give as result several files located at path defined by `--conn-details-output`:

 * username: file containing the username for worker user